Select search type

 HNCs and HNDs

-These are practical-based, work-related courses provided by HE and FE colleges.
-An HNC (Higher National Certificate) is a level 4 qualification, equal to the first year at university, which takes one year full-time to complete (or longer part-time).
 An HND (Higher National Diploma) is a level 5 qualification, which takes two years to complete (or three to four years part-time).
+Many HNCs and HNDs are now recognised as Higher Technical Qualifications (HTQs), a government-approved quality mark for level 4 and 5 technical courses designed with employers.
 After gaining an HND, some universities offer the opportunity to complete a third and final year of study, turning the qualification into a full undergraduate degree.
-Subjects tend to be technology or science-based and lean towards a specific profession as an outcome.
+Subjects tend to be technology or science-based and lead towards employment in a specific profession.

-Foundation degrees
+Foundation degrees in the UK

-Not to be confused with an art foundation degree, a foundation degree is a combined academic and vocational qualification.
-They are well suited to those who are unsure about taking a full degree or for people who want to study while they work.
-Because foundation degrees are generally vocational, the outcome tends to be a job in a specific area.
-They usually take two years full-time to complete (longer for part-time students) and are equivalent to two-thirds of a university degree.
+Because foundation degrees are generally vocational, the outcome tends to be employment in a specific area.
+They usually take two years full-time to complete (longer for part-time students) and are equivalent to around two-thirds of a university degree.
 Normally, you can continue for a further year to gain a full undergraduate degree.

-University degrees
+University degrees in the UK

-A degree is a level 6+ course which is studied at university.
+A degree is a level 6 or higher qualification which is studied at a university.
 By degree, most people mean an undergraduate degree, also called a Bachelor’s degree.
-These can be taken in a range of subjects and include both a Bachelor of Arts and Bachelor of Science.
-There are also postgraduate degrees, which can be completed by those who already have an undergraduate degree and are returning to complete a further, higher level degree.
-Usually, but not always, this degree and subject will be an extension, or relevant, to the student’s original degree.
+These can be taken in a range of subjects and include qualifications such as a Bachelor of Arts (BA) and Bachelor of Science (BSc).

-Degree apprenticeships
+Degree apprenticeships in the UK

-These is a relatively new type of programme offered by employers and universities, in which students achieve a full Bachelor’s or master’s degree as part of their apprenticeship in a workplace.
-It is a good way to combine working with studying part-time at a university.
-Around 20 per cent of time is spent studying at university (eg for one or two days a week or blocks of a whole week at a time) and the remaining 80 per cent of time is spent working.
-It takes anywhere between three to six years to complete, depending on course level.
-A large number of employers now offer them, ranging from PWC to city councils.
+Around 20 per cent of the time is spent studying at university (eg for one or two days a week or blocks of a whole week at a time) and the remaining 80 per cent is spent working.
+It takes anywhere between three and six years to complete, depending on the level of the course.
+A large number of employers now offer them, ranging from PwC to local authorities.

 Essential reading